Chair, Professor Mary Vanderschoot

 CSCI 445.
 Analysis of Algorithms.
 An introduction to algorithmic efficiency and to techniques for the design and analysis of efficient algorithms.
-General topics include review of asymptotics, algorithm design techniques (such as divide-and-conquer, dynamic programming, and greedy algorithms), graph algorithms, and NP-completeness.
+General topics include review of asymptotics, algorithm design techniques (such as divide-and-conquer, dynamic programming, and greedy algorithms), graph algorithms, languages and automata, and NP-completeness.
 Prerequisite: CSCI 345.
-Alternate years.
-Offered 2012-13.

 CSCI 455.
 Operating Systems.
-Dynamic process activation, system structure, abstract machine, kernels, performance evaluation, memory management, processor management, time management, recovery procedures, file systems, security, scheduling, device management, networks.
+Dynamic process activation, system structure, abstract machines, kernels, performance evaluation, memory management, processor management, time management, recovery procedures, file systems, security, scheduling, device management, networks.
 Prerequisites: CSCI 335 and CSCI 351.
-Alternate years.
-Offered 2012-13.

 CSCI 494.
 Social and Ethical Issues in Computing.
-Study of the ways in which the computer and communications revolution is changing society.
-Develop an awareness of and sensitivity to the ethical issues that arise in computer science and related professions.
+A study of the ways in which the computer and communications revolution is changing society to develop an awareness of and sensitivity to the ethical issues that arise in computer science and related professions.
 Prerequisite: Senior standing in the major.
 (2)

 501 College Ave.